prof-tallman/codepuzzles/science/dna_complement/README.md

 Example: `CGTTTA` → reverse = `ATTTGC` → complement = `TAAACG`.

-You’ll start with a hardcoded function and progress to a robust command-line tool that supports files, FASTA, GC content, RNA output, and more.
+Start with a hardcoded function and progress to a robust command-line tool that supports files, FASTA, GC content, RNA output, and more.

 ## Rankings ##
 These stages are friendly suggestions to help new programmers.
 Skilled students are allowed to complete the project in any order; and they might find better ways to solve the requirements.